 - several shakes of your favorite hot sauce

 - about 3/4 of the chicken breast, sliced (save the remainder for an Epic Sandwich)

 For the Chicken

-- In a large measuring cup, stir together the buttermilk, Sabra Greek Yogurt Dip, hot sauce, salt and pepper.
+- In a large measuring cup, stir together the buttermilk, ranch, hot sauce, salt and pepper.
 Transfer to a gallon-sized zip top bag.

 - Add the pieces of chicken breast, carefully press out all the air and refrigerate for 2 hours.

 - When ready to cook, preheat a large skillet over medium-high heat.
 Once the skillet is hot, add 2 tablespoons olive oil or neutral vegetable oil.

 - Let excess marinade drain off of each piece of chicken before placing in the pan to sear (2-3 minutes).
 Turn chicken to sear the other side, an additional 2-3 minutes.

 - Shake a bit more hot sauce onto each breast and add the water to the pan.
 Turn the heat down to medium-low, cover the pan and simmer until chicken reaches an internal temperature of 165F, about 7 minutes.